Data Breaches in Healthcare Security Systems: Security Standards in Healthcare

 \subsection{HIPAA}

 The Healthcare Insurance Portability and Accountability Act came into law in 1996 to make sure that the employees received the health insurance coverage~\cite{eddy2000effect}.
-Several changes were made in the HIPAA in the following years, which led to the HIPAA Privacy and Security rules.
+In the following years, several changes were made in the HIPAA, which led to the HIPAA Privacy and Security rules.
 HIPAA has four rules~\cite{9167635}: HIPAA Privacy Rule, HIPAA Security Rule, HIPAA Breach Notification Rule, and HIPAA Enforcement Rule.